pepopowitz/tight-feedback-loops/src/slides/02_feedback-loops.md

 ???

-So here's a feedback loop we experience.
+So let's take a look at a feedback loop we experience daily.

 This is the loop between developers and QE's.